 The chief attraction is the San Juan Bautista temple.
 The most important takeaway from this article is that they absolutely permit no photographs inside the church.
-Photographers are not particularly welcome in the town, but tolerated.
+Photographers are not particularly welcome in the town but tolerated.
 If you want to photograph people, point to the camera and to them in a pantomime of taking a picture.
-Most often you’ll get a no or even a scolding, but eventually someone will let you take a picture.
+Most often you’ll get a no or even a scolding, but eventually, someone will let you take a picture.
 Some of these people will ask for a donation.
 I usually pay it here.
-One time I didn’t ask, took a surreptitious picture and just as I thought I was getting away with it, the old woman turned and stared at me with malevolence.
+One time I didn’t ask, took a surreptitious picture, and just as I thought I was getting away with it, the old woman turned and stared at me with malevolence.
 She gave me the evil eye that lasted for days and magically disappeared when we drove over the Oaxaca state line.

 While it is a Catholic church, it has no priest.
 One comes from San Cristobal once a week to say Mass.
 The rest of the time, it is open and more Chamula-like practices prevail.
 There are no seats or benches.
 They cover the floor with pine needles.
 There are alcoves with statues of Catholic saints.
 Local people pray directly to their saint of choice rather than to them as intercessors to relay their message to God.

 If you are driving from Oaxaca, just take MEX-190 to Tuxtla Gutiérrez, turn right to San Cristobal. `From the Gulf of Mexico route, keep on MEX-180D until just past the turn for Coatzacoalcos.
 Turn right on MEX-145D to Tuxtla, turn left to San Cristobal.
 Although there is a direct route from Palenque, we suggest checking with the Highway Patrol to determine its current safety level.
-It often has problems. (please don’t forget to get Mexico insurance your motorcycle, car, truck or RV with MexInsurance®).
+It often has problems. (please don’t forget to get Mexico insurance for your motorcycle, car, truck, or RV with MexInsurance®).